Betts hits 2 HRs, Kershaw beats Yankees for 1st time in Dodgers' 8-4 win

 Betts hits 2 HRs, Kershaw beats Yankees for 1st time in Dodgers’ 8-4 win

-Betts hit a leadoff homer and an RBI single during Los Angeles’ six-run, eight-hit first inning against Luis Severino (0-1).
-Betts finished 4 for 4 with three RBIs in his second straight two-homer game for the NL-leading Dodgers, who got off to an impressive start in this high-profile interleague series.

-Kershaw (7-4) was 0-1 in four previous starts against the Yankees over his 16-year career, but the three-time Cy Young Award winner got a huge early cushion and didn’t falter after allowing early homers by Giancarlo Stanton and Josh Donaldson, who both returned from lengthy injury absences.
+Betts hit his second straight leadoff homer and an RBI single during Los Angeles’ eight-hit first inning against Luis Severino, and Kershaw (7-4) didn’t falter despite allowing early homers by Giancarlo Stanton and Josh Donaldson, who both returned from lengthy injury absences.

+“Feels good to pitch good — definitely better than the last few,” Kershaw said.
+“And when we score six in the first inning, that’s a great way to pitch.
+It’s just trying to get our guys back in the dugout as quick as possible.”

+Despite the homers, Kershaw showed marked improvement after three uncharacteristically wild starts last month.
+He finished by retiring his final seven New York batters, earning a standing ovation from Dodger Stadium after recording his final out.

 A season-high 52,534 fans turned out for the latest meeting between major-market powerhouses and former New York rivals that have met in 11 World Series.
 The Yankees are making just their fifth trip to Chavez Ravine in the regular season and their first since August 2019.